 Ambon Island lies close to the south west coast of Ceram in the Molucca Group of Islands.
 It is reached by air from Jakarta with connecting flights at Makassar in South Sulawesi.
 The Ambon Memorial, which is in the form of a shelter, stands on the first terrace in Ambon War Cemetery (known locally as the Australian Cemetery), which is on the opposite side of the bay to the airport.
 It can be reached by taxi travelling around the bay to Ambon town or there is a ferry service across the bay which brings you to Ambon town.
 The cemetery lies 5 kilometres north-east of Ambon on the main road to Galala.
 The Memorial stands on a lawn terrace at the front of the cemetery and is approached by a broad flight of steps on the central drive leading from the entrance gates.
 It is in the form of a shelter building with the roof supported on columns and with bronze name panels affixed to the inside walls.
 In the centre of the building a low altar-like stone contains the Register box and bears a bronze panel with the following inscription: 1939 - 1945 HERE ARE RECORDED THE NAMES OF OFFICERS AND MEN WHO DIED IN THE REGIONS OF THE CELEBES AND MOLUCCA ISLANDS ON LAND AT SEA AND IN THE AIR BUT TO WHOM THE FORTUNE OF WAR DENIED THE KNOWN AND HONOURED BURIAL GIVEN TO THEIR COMRADES IN DEATH.

-Ambon War Cemetery is open at all times.
-If the gates to the Cemetery are locked entry can be made through the side entrance and the resident head gardener's accommodation.
+Ambon War Cemetery is permanently open - If the gates to the Cemetery are locked entry can be made through the side entrance adjacent to the main gate.
 A notice to this effect is situated inside the main cemetery gates.

 The town of Ambon, situated on Laitimor Peninsula on the southern shore of Ambon Bay, was severely damaged during the war, first by the Japanese who bombed it heavily in January 1942 and later by the Allied forces who attacked it in 1943 and 1944.